Animadversio/Animadversio.github.io/_academic_notes/Note-on-Laplacian-Operator-Geometry.md

 [Laplacian on graph](Spectral-Graph-and-Segmentation.md) and on discrete geometry (mesh) are very useful tools.

 One core intuition, just like Laplacian in $\R^n$ space, it's related to diffusion and heat equation.
 Recall the diffusion equation is
 $$
 \frac{\partial \phi}{\partial t} = \nabla\cdot D\nabla\phi
 $$
 Note in differential geometry's term, this operator is intrinsic, so it doesn't depend on embedding of manifold in external space.
-It only depends on the metric.
+It only depends on the metric of Riemann manifold.

 ## Relation to Fields in Pure Math